VicV/socket.io-client.java/README.md

 # Socket.IO-client.java

+#####VicV flavor

+Basically ripped everything out to add this as a submodule in android studio, but not as a module.

+Why?
+So I can make an android LIBRARY project that contains this instead of requiring transitive dependencies.

 [![Build Status](https://travis-ci.org/nkzawa/socket.io-client.java.png?branch=master)](https://travis-ci.org/nkzawa/socket.io-client.java)

 This is the Socket.IO v1.0 Client Library for Java, which is simply ported from the [JavaScript client](https://github.com/LearnBoost/socket.io-client).